CumulusNetworks/docs/content/version/cumulus-linux-343/Interface-Configuration-and-Management/Buffer-and-Queue-Management/_index.md

 PFC frames and stop sending traffic for a time.

 The PFC mechanism can be enabled for individual switch priorities on specific switch ports for RX and/or TX traffic.
-The switch port’s ingress buffer occupancy is used to measure congestion.
+The switch port's ingress buffer occupancy is used to measure congestion.
 If congestion is present, the switch transmits flow control frames to the upstream switch.
 Packets with priority values that do not have PFC configured are